OpenJML/openjml.github.io/tutorial/Execution.md

 ## Exit codes

 The executable returns with one of these exit values:
-* 0 - success, though possibly warnings or informational message may have been emitted
+* 0 - success, though possibly warnings or informational messages may have been emitted
-* 1 - errors occurredi, such as parsing or type checking errors
+* 1 - errors occurred, such as parsing or type checking errors
 * 2 - an error in interpreting the command-line arguments
 * 3 - a system error, such as out of memory
 * 4 - a fatal error, such as an internal inconsistency or an unexpected exception